harshvardhanbahree/Task-Manager/README.md

-Certainly!
-Here's a sample README file for your Task Manager app created using Node.js and Express:

----

 # Task Manager App

 This is a simple Task Manager application built with Node.js and Express.
 It provides a RESTful API for managing tasks, allowing you to create, retrieve, update, and delete tasks.